breedx-splk/anatomy_of_java_instrumentation/README.md

 framework.
 We will explore the connective tissue that binds the agent to an application’s behavior and learn how observable telemetry is created automatically.

+## Approach

+* 5 minutes of background + terminology
+* 5 minutes gross anatomy (javaagent and bytecode weaving)
+* 10 minutes of api and building instrumentation
+* 5 minutes of library
+* 5 minutes of library instrumentation
+* 5 minutes of agent instrumentation
+* 5 minutes wiring extension
+* 5 minute demo

+## Outline

 * software telemetry signals?
    * traces - record of a call tree
       * often distributed across network services